dalyIsaac/Whim/docs/docs/plugins/slice-layout.md

 <xref:Whim.SliceLayout.SliceLayoutPlugin> provides commands and functionality for the <xref:Whim.SliceLayout.SliceLayoutEngine>.

-<xref:Whim.SliceLayout.SliceLayoutPlugin> does not load the <xref:Whim.SliceLayout.SliceLayoutEngine> - that is done when creating a workspace via <xref:Whim.IWorkspaceManager.Add>.
+<xref:Whim.SliceLayout.SliceLayoutPlugin> does not load the <xref:Whim.SliceLayout.SliceLayoutEngine> - that is done when creating a workspace via <xref:Whim.IWorkspaceManager.Add(System.String,System.Collections.Generic.IEnumerable{Whim.CreateLeafLayoutEngine})>.

-For more about the `SliceLayoutEngine`, see the [Layout Engines](../layout-engines.md#xrefwhimslicelayoutslicelayoutengine) page.
+For more about the `SliceLayoutEngine`, see the [Layout Engines](../layout-engines.md#slicelayoutengine) page.

 ## Example Config